Diu Island

 Diu Island is an island off the southern coast of Gujarat's Kathiawar peninsula, separated from the mainland by a tidal creek.
-It has an area of 38 km^{2}, and a population of 44,110 (2001 census).
+It has an area of 38 km^{2}, and a population of 44,110 (2001 census, so not current numbers and most likely be much more today).

-Administratively it belongs to the Diu district of the Dadra and Nagar Haveli and Daman and Diu union territory of India, both Damaon and Diu share the same elected representative as the member of parliament.
+Administratively it belongs to the Diu district of the Dadra and Nagar Haveli and Daman and Diu union territory of India, both Daman and Diu share the same elected representative as the member of parliament.
 The island lies 5 km to the east of Diu Head.